Fugushiva/PHPReservations/README.md

 You should use the file reservations.sql inside data and upload in your own localhost / server and begin the exercices

 ## XML
-There is the files on the project already, you can just use the function
+There is the file on the project already, you can just use the function

 ```php
 simplexml_load_file("path_to_xml")